AdaCore/spark2014/docs/lrm/source/packages.rst

 particular concern to |SPARK| are external readers and writers which are not strictly under control of the program.
 It is not known precisely when a value will be written or read by an external reader or writer.
-These are called *asynchronous readers* an *asynchronous writers* in |SPARK|.
+These are called *asynchronous readers* and *asynchronous writers* in |SPARK|.

-A read or update of an external state does not necessarily have an external effect and in |SPARK| either because there are no asynchronous readers or the successive writing of the same value has no external observable effect.
+A read or update of an external state does not necessarily have an external effect in |SPARK| either because there are no asynchronous readers or the successive writing of the same value has no external observable effect.
 A mechanism is provided for stating whether the reads or writes always have an effect.